mtolly/onyx/haskell/README.md

 Onyx can import the following song formats:

-  * Rock Band 1, 2, or 3 Xbox 360 STFS (CON or LIVE) files
+  * Rock Band (1, 2, 3, Beatles) Xbox 360 STFS (CON or LIVE) files

     * Both single-song files and packs are supported.

-  * Rock Band 1, 2, or 3 PlayStation 3 .pkg files
+  * Rock Band (1, 2, 3, Beatles) PlayStation 3 .pkg files

     * Official DLC whose .mid.edat are encrypted with RAP files are supported.
       Copy RAP files to `onyx-resources/raps/CONTENTID.RAP`.

-  * Rock Band 1 and 2 PlayStation 2 extracted .ARK contents
+  * Rock Band (1, 2, 3, Beatles) .ARK files
+    for Xbox 360, PlayStation 3, and PlayStation 2

+    * Import from `MAIN.HDR`, `main_xbox.hdr`, or `main_ps3.hdr`.
-    * First extract the ISO.
-Use something like Apache3 to get the 2nd layer of the dual layer discs, as most programs do not support this.
+    * PS2 ISOs can also be imported directly.
+If you extract it yourself, use something like Apache3 to get the 2nd layer of the dual layer discs, as most programs do not support this.
-    * Then import from either `GEN` or `MAIN.HDR`.

   * Rock Band 4 PlayStation 4 extracted files
     (tentative support, may not work for everything)